pactus-project/pactus.org/website/_i18n/cn/user-guides/run-pactus-cli/index.md

 ## Initializing the node

-First you need to create a working directory for your validator.
-A working directory is a place where you save blockchain data, config and key files.
+First you need to create a working directory for your node.
+A working directory is a place where you save blockchain data, config and wallet.
+Open the Terminal and run the following command:

 {% tabs init %}